 Former President Jean-Bertrand Aristide was inaugurated on February 7, 2001 to a second, non-consecutive term.
 Aristide and his Fanmi Lavalas party swept presidential and legislative elections on November 26, 2000.
 All of the major opposition parties boycotted the elections, however, citing widespread fraud by Aristide supporters and the unresolved dispute over May 2000 legislative elections.
 Also on February 7, a coalition of 15 political parties, the Convergence Democratique, formed an alternative government and repeated its call for new elections.
-A year after Aristide took office, the dispute remains unresolved, and violence and human rights violations have increased.
-On March 1, 2002, the Organization of American States announced it is sending a special mission to Haiti to help resolve its long-standing political crisis.
-The mission will also conduct an independent investigation into the December 2001 attack on the presidential palace and the violence against opposition parties and leaders that followed.
+More than a year after Aristide took office, the dispute remains unresolved, and violence and human rights violations have increased.
+On March 1, 2002, the Organization of American States announced the formation of a special mission to Haiti to help resolve its long-standing political crisis, and to conduct an independent investigation into the December 2001 attack on the presidential palace and the violence against opposition parties and leaders that followed.